The Aztec Sun Stone or “Calendar Stone”: The most famous Aztec artwork

 (Photo: Lauren Kilroy-Ewbank, CC BY-NC-ND 2.0)

-If you ever have a chance to step into the Hall of the Aztecs at Mexico City's National Museum of Anthropology, then prepare to be amazed by the Aztec Sun Stone (also called the “Calendar Stone” or “Piedra del Sol” in Spanish).
+If you ever have a chance to step into the Hall of the Aztecs (Mexica) at Mexico City's National Museum of Anthropology, then prepare to be amazed by the Aztec Sun Stone (also called the “Calendar Stone” or “Piedra del Sol” in Spanish).
 The Sun Stone was originally sculpted in the Aztec capital of Tenochtitlan and was rediscovered in 1790 at the edge of the Zócalo (or Plaza Mayor) in Mexico City.
 This massive rock reveals the Aztecs' understanding of the universe or their cosmic beliefs.

 Mexica artists (Aztec artists), Sun Stone (also called the "Calendar Stone"), c.
 1502–20, stone (basalt), found on the edge of the Plaza Mayor (or Zócalo) in Mexico City.
 National Museum of Anthropology (Museo Nacional de Antropología)